 The Reality: In a well-seasoned cast iron pan, the food in the pan should only be coming in contact with the layer of polymerized oil in the pan, not the metal itself.
 So in a perfect world, this should not be a problem.
 But none of us are perfect and neither are our pans.
 No matter how well you season, there's still a good chance that there are spots of bare metal and these can indeed interact with acidic ingredients in your food.

 For this reason, it's a good idea to avoid long-simmered acidic things, particularly tomato sauce.
 On the other hand, a little acid is not going to hurt it.
 I deglaze my pan with wine after pan-roasting chicken all the time.
-A short simmer won't harm your food, your pan, or your health in any way.

 How You SHOULD Use Your Cast Iron Skillet